- Hugh Passow

 - (715) 832-2494

-- Audubon, Birds, Botanicals, Civil War, Currier & Ives, Domestic Animals, Historic Events, Industrial, Maps & Atlases, Military, Natural History, Political, Rivers & Environs, Rural Scenes, Sentimentals, Sporting, Transportation, Views, Western & Native Americans, Winslow Homer
+- 18th Century, 19th Century, Audubon, Birds, Book and Periodical Illustration, Botanicals, Chromolithography, Civil War, Currier & Ives, Domestic Animals, Engravings, Etchings, Historic Events, Industrial, Lithography, Maps & Atlases, Military, Natural History, Political, Rural Scenes, Sentimentals, Sporting, Transportation, Views, Western & Native Americans, Winslow Homer

 In his 2002 book Beyond the Lines: Pictorial Reporting, Everyday Life, and the Crisis of the Gilded Age, author Joshua Brown shared a curious note buried in the August 16, 1851, issue of Gleason’s Pictorial Drawing-Room Companion: